 Ms. Brewster: Thank you, Mr. Speaker.
 My questions are for the new Minister of Environment.
-I had to make a decision there, I made it really quickly.
+I had to make a decision there.
+I made it really quickly.

-It was exactly one year ago, this week, that I raised the issue of the Government of Nunavut's role in respect to the development of Nunavut's land use plan.
+It was exactly one year ago this week that I raised the issue of the Government of Nunavut's role in respect to the development of Nunavut's Land Use Plan.

-As the minister is aware, the Nunavut planning commission submitted the 2023 recommended Nunavut land use plans to the federal Minister of Northern Affairs, the Territorial Minister of Environment, and the President of Nunavut Tunngavik back in June of this year.
+As the minister is aware, the Nunavut Planning Commission submitted the 2023 recommended Nunavut Land Use Plan to the federal Minister of Northern Affairs, the territorial Minister of Environment, and the President of Nunavut Tunngavik, back in June of this year.

-Mr. Speaker, I just want to take a moment to acknowledge that a number of the planning commission employees lost their housing in a fire recently, and some of them were my friends, and I know how difficult that was for them, and I'm so amazed at how this community of Iqaluit stepped up for them, and across the territory.
-So, I've been thinking of them.
+Mr. Speaker, I just want to take a moment to acknowledge that a number of the planning commission's employees lost their housing in a fire recently, and some of them were my friends.
+I know how difficult that was for them, and I'm so amazed at how this community of Iqaluit stepped up for them, and across the territory.
+I've been thinking of them.
 Thank you.

 Mr. Speaker, the draft land use plan has been in the hands of the reviewing parties for over four months now.
 Can the minister provide an update on his department's review of the proposed new plan?
 Thank you, Mr. Speaker.